dheeraj966/dheeraj966/README.md

 ## 💾 Minimal SQL Project

 - **Large Dataset Handling for AI Models:**

+  *SQL and NoSQl based development in my repo present where i dynamically presents the updated triggered data under created data.csv file to sql operations*
   *Learning and implementing advanced data management and training methodologies using SQL and other DB languages.*

 ---

 ## 🌐 Other Projects & Domains